 Professional Fundamentals Lab topics include:

-Throughout the program, MPP, MPA and MPPDS students are invited to attend labs which are designed to introduce various professional skills and topics considered fundamental to public policy analysis.
-Labs are available to attend in-person and also recorded enabling online viewing.
+Throughout the program, MPP and MPPDS students are invited to attend labs which are designed to introduce Throughout the program, MPP and MPPDS students are invited to attend labs which are designed to introduce various professional skills and topics considered fundamental to public policy analysis.
+Labs are available to attend in-person and also recorded to enable online viewing.

 Prior lab series topics include:

 The Master of Public Policy/Juris Doctor degree requires 114 units of graduate work, with 78 law school units and 36 public policy units.
 The public policy units include 20 units of core courses, the 4-unit Policy Analysis Practicum and 12 additional elective units divided between analytic and policy elective areas.

 Students choose one policy-related elective from among those courses managed by the MPP Program.
 The MPP program administrator can provide guidance on these courses.
 Note that a given course cannot count as both an Analytic Elective and a Public Policy Elective.